mohammed-hakim/minimizer/README.md

 # minimizer
-this is a minmizing script written in nodejs to minimizer entire pholders
+this is a minmizing script written in nodejs to minimizer entire folders